Topological models of arithmetic: The topology of a topological model of arithmetic

 The key for statements (3) and (4) was the monotone nature of addition and multiplication in a model of arithmetic; the argument would not work (and the result fails) in ordered rings, where multiplication by negative numbers is order reversing.
 Note that those topologies are not Hausdorff.

-\begin{theorem} If $M$ is a topological model of arithmetic, then $M$ is upward homogeneous, meaning that whenever $a<b$ in $M$, then there is a continuous injection on $M$ taking $a$ to $b$.
-In particular, if $b$ is isolated, then also all $a<b$ are isolated. \end{theorem}
+\begin{lemma} Suppose $M$ is a topological model of Presburger arithmetic.
+Then: \begin{enumerate} \item [\rm{(a)}] $M$ is upward homogeneous, meaning that whenever $a<b$ in $M$, then there is a continuous injection on $M$ taking $a$ to $b$.
+In particular, if $b$ is isolated, then also all $a<b$ are isolated. \item [\rm{(b)}] If $M$ is homeomorphic to the rationals $\Q$, then for each $a \in M$, $\{ x \in M: x>a \}$ is also homeomorphic to $\Q$. \end{enumerate} \end{lemma}